khulnasoft/ThreatPot/docs/source/Usage.md

 https://<threatpot_site>/api/enrichment?query=<observable>
 ```

 This "Enrichment" API is protected through authentication.
-Please reach out [Matteo Lodi](https://twitter.com/khulnasoft) or another member of [The Honeynet Project](https://twitter.com/ProjectHoneynet) if you are interested in gain access to this API.
+Please reach out [KhulnaSoft Ltd](https://twitter.com/khulnasoft) or another member of [The Honeynet Project](https://twitter.com/ProjectHoneynet) if you are interested in gain access to this API.

 If you would like to leverage this API without the need of writing even a line of code and together with a lot of other awesome tools, consider using [ThreatMatrix](https://github.com/khulnasoft/ThreatMatrix).